AC Milan: Berlusconi's ownership and international glory (1986–2012)

 Milan's next period of success came under another former player, Carlo Ancelotti.
 After his appointment in November 2001, Ancelotti took Milan to the 2003 Champions League final, where they defeated Juventus on penalties to win the club's sixth European Cup.
 The team then won the Scudetto in 2003–04 before reaching the 2005 Champions League final, where they were beaten by Liverpool on penalties despite leading 3–0 at half-time.
 Two years later, the two teams met again in the 2007 Champions League final, with Milan winning 2–1 to lift the title for a seventh time.
 The team then won its first FIFA Club World Cup in December 2007.
 In 2009, after becoming Milan's second longest serving manager with 420 matches overseen, Ancelotti left the club to take over as manager at Chelsea.

 Milan celebrates winning the 2006–07 UEFA Champions League.

 During this period, the club was involved in the Calciopoli scandal, where five teams were accused of fixing matches by selecting favourable referees.
-A police inquiry excluded any involvement of Milan managers; the Italian Football Federation (FIGC) unilaterally decided that it had sufficient evidence to charge Milan vice-president Adriano Galliani.
+A police inquiry excluded any involvement of Milan managers; however, the Italian Football Federation (FIGC) unilaterally decided that it had sufficient evidence to charge Milan vice-president Adriano Galliani.
 As a result, Milan was initially punished with a 15-point deduction and was banned from the 2006–07 UEFA Champions League.
 An appeal saw that penalty reduced to eight points, which allowed the club to retain its Champions League participation.

-Following the aftermath of Calciopoli, local rivals Internazionale dominated Serie A, winning four Scudetti.
+Following the aftermath of the Calciopoli, local rivals Internazionale dominated Serie A, winning four Scudetti.
 However, with the help a strong squad boasting players such as Zlatan Ibrahimović, Robinho and Alexandre Pato joining many of the veterans of the club's mid-decade European successes, Milan recaptured the Scudetto in the 2010–11 Serie A season, their first since the 2003–04 season and 18th overall.